SearchSAP.com: Can you name a couple ways you've seen customers getting definite business value through BPM and SOA?

 SearchSAP.com: Do you have any advice for companies just starting down the SOA BPM road?

 Kirchmer: There is a heavy trend that companies like new technology and start implementing those technologies in an IT sense.
 But if you just implement SOA technologies, you really don't get any value at all.
 In order to get any business results based on SOA, you have to know your processes in detail.
-If you don't
+If you don't know how you want to organize your processes, you can't use the flexibility an SOA provides.

 I recommend that before any organization starts with any technology implementation, make sure you have your processes well-documented and -designed so you can use that design to drive the implementation and configuration of the SOA.
 So, first focus on the business side of things, on the business processes themselves, and then transfer that to the SOA.Read the entire interview at SearchSAP.com